teejay-tems/Electronics-Retailers/README.md

 :-----------------------:|
 ![](2.Total_Revenue.png)

-**3. How long is the average delivery time in days?
+**3.How long is the average delivery time in days?
 Has that changed over time?**

 The company's orders currently take an average of 4.5 days to arrive.
 Over the past year, this delivery time has improved from an average of 7 days.
 This reduction in delivery time can be attributed to improvements in the company's logistics network, enhanced inventory management, and partnerships with faster shipping providers.
 Continuous efforts to streamline the order fulfillment process have successfully shortened the delivery window, resulting in increased customer satisfaction.